 “He’s always been a working man.
 Got cars for sale.
 Little things like that.
 I haven’t ever known anything domestic or nothing with Tony Bledsoe.
 I ain’t never known it.
 It kind of shocked me, too,” said Michael Cole, a family friend told News Channel 3 in Memphis.

-It has been four years and there has been no new information about where Latrice is located.
+It has been four years (at the time of this publication) and there has been no new information about where Latrice Shay Armstead is located.
 Not only is she a diabetic, but she required a special diet due to her jaw being wired shut.

-Latrice was about 5’4″ tall and 150 pounds when she was last seen.
-She has black hair and brown eyes.
-She has a gold tooth on right lateral incisor and multiple tattoos that include three bears on her left shoulder blade, a rosary around her left arm, a blue rose on her right arm, a panther on her leg, and a heart on her left breast.
+At the time of her disappearance, Latrice was approximately 5 feet 4 inches tall and 150 pounds.
+She has black/dark brown hair and brown eyes.
+She also had a gold tooth on right lateral incisor and multiple tattoos that include three bears on her left shoulder blade, a rosary around her left arm, a blue rose on her right arm, a panther on her leg, and a heart on her left breast.
 Latrice has deep-set dimples in her cheeks that are strikingly noticeable.
 She also goes by the name “Shay.”

-If you believe you have information that will help the police locate Latrice, you are urged to contact the Coahoma County Sheriff at 662-624-3085.
+If you believe you have information that will help the police locate Latrice, you are urged to contact the Coahoma County Sheriff at 662-624-3085 or your local authorities.